ianpreston/loco/README.md

 ## Installation

-On every system you wish to use loco with, get a copy of the source tree and run
+On your local machine (the client you will be SSHing from) and any servers you intend to use `loco` with, install via:

     $ python setup.py install